Morocco-Inspired Tea Party

-The main foods and drinks served in a tea party in Morocco are Moroccan mint tea and pastries.
-Moroccan Mint tea is made with Chinese gunpowder tea, fresh mint leaves, and a few aromatics like rose petals, orange blossom water, or verbena.
+The main foods and drinks served at a Moroccan tea party are Moroccan mint tea and pastries.
+Moroccan Mint tea is made with Chinese gunpowder tea, fresh mint leaves, and a few aromatics like rose petals, orange blossom water, and verbena.
 It’s a delicious and fragrant hot drink made in a ceremonial engraved teapot and served in a matching tray.

-The pastries that I serve in my tea parties are a mix of traditional and international pastries.
+The pastries that I serve at my tea parties are a mix of traditional and international pastries.
 The international pastries include, but are not limited to, chocolate cookies, ladyfingers, and french croissants.
-But the stars of the show are traditional pastries as they are pastries initially designed to mary the flavors of mint tea.
+But the stars of the show are traditional pastries as they are pastries initially designed to complete the flavors of mint tea.